Quick Links to Departments:

 Christine Harcombe, Active Support Consultant and Development Officer

-Rod Landman, Safety Net Project Officer and Helping Each Other Project Officer
+Rod Landman, Project Officer

 Rod is based in Devon and has been running the Safety Net project for over three years, raising awareness of Hate Crime and Mate Crime.
 He is the Project Officer for Comic Relief funded Helping Each Other project which aims to support a small number of young people with learning disabilities, who have experienced sexual exploitation, to develop their skills as trainers to go on and deliver awareness.